rolandoislas/PeripheralsPlusOne/docs/peripherals/turtle_teleporter.md

 # Turtle Teleporter

----

-The Turtle Teleporter is a peripheral which allows a turtle to teleport to variously linked locations.
+The Turtle Teleporter is a peripheral which allows a turtle to teleport to various linked locations.
 To use one, you must take a vanilla redstone repeater and right click a teleporter with it to start a link.
-Then right click it onto another teleporter to finish the link.
-Teleporters normally only have one link, but it can upgraded to an Advanced Teleporter which can have up to 8 links.
+Then, right click it onto another teleporter to finish the link.
+Teleporters normally only have one link, but it can be upgraded to an Advanced Teleporter which can have up to 8 links.

 ## Functions
 | Function | Returns | Description |